A guidebook titled 'UK Charity Regulations 2025' lies open to a compliance checklist.

 • Complaints Handling Policy: Crucial for accountability and public trust.

 For further resources on developing these and other key policies, such as those for volunteering, data protection (GDPR), and fundraising, the NCVO guidance on charity governance provides excellent templates and advice.
+You can also use our free governance pack creator to generate a tailored policy framework for your charity.

 Managing Conflicts of Interest: A Practical Guide

 A conflict of interest is any situation where a trustee’s personal interests or loyalties could, or could be seen to, influence their decision-making.
 A robust policy is vital to manage this risk.
+According to CIPFA’s charity governance guidance, charities should treat conflict management as a standing board agenda item, not an afterthought.

 1. Define it: A conflict of interest can be direct (a trustee stands to gain financially) or indirect (a trustee’s family member could benefit).